22 days ago - economy-and-finance

 The question then is: how does an economy governed by two currencies change?
 Should the policies be the same?

-Floating as a theoretical but not practical optimum
+Floating as a theoretical optimum, not practical

-Conclusion: Floating in a bimonetary economy is sinking
+Conclusion: floating in a bimonetary economy is sinking

-in a context where the local currency has never lost its role as a unit of account.
-Facing this type of situation, a more suitable exchange regime for an economy with the aforementioned characteristics would be the adoption of a crawling peg.
-This scheme of small pre-announced devaluations aims to prevent the currency from becoming overvalued, avoiding the nominal volatility that can bring so many adverse effects.
-This devaluation pace must be adjusted as inflation converges to the devaluation rate, gradually being reduced.
-Economies like Argentina face the challenge of rebuilding trust in their own currency before they can liberalize their exchange rate. **Nominal stability is neither a luxury nor an obsession: it is the prerequisite for any sustainable development.**
+In the face of such situations, a more appropriate exchange regime for an economy with the aforementioned characteristics would be the adoption of a crawling peg.
+This scheme of small, pre-announced devaluations aims to prevent the over-appreciation of the currency, avoiding the nominal volatility that can bring so many adverse effects.
+The pace of devaluation should be adjusted as inflation converges to the devaluation rate, gradually being reduced.

 Do you want to validate this article?